 Oh, and I’m not just talking about how a mere handful of launch specs exist for the new Charger, with several configurations including low-option cars and the excellent shade of blue known as Bludicrous not happening until later.
 No, I’m talking about allocations, the biggest buzzword in new car sales since markup.

-See, a quick perusal of Dodge’s Horsepower Locator tool shows that most dealerships nationwide only have one or two allocations for the electric Charger.
-Basically, 1,137 people will be able to get their hands on one first, while everyone else will simply have to wait.
+See, a quick perusal of Dodge’s Horsepower Locator tool shows that most dealerships nationwide only have one or two pre-configured allocations for the electric Charger.
+Basically, 1,137 people will be able to buy one right off the lot first, while everyone else will simply have to wait for their order to come in.
 So, is the ramp-up expected to be that slow, or is something holding Stellantis back?
 While we can’t be certain of lead times, here’s what we know.

 Chrysler, Jeep, Dodge, and Ram dealerships are absolutely pissed off at Stellantis CEO Carlos Tavares for making some drastic moves that have allegedly affected market share, to the point of penning a letter.
 As it turns out, Bloomberg saw the letter, and here’s a bit of text from the Bloomberg piece that Matt previously included in an edition of The Morning Dump: